AIXjing/notes/src/statistics/python.md

 #### 3.1.4 Cartesian Products

-**Product Rule** - the size of a Cartesian Product is the product of the set sizes.
+**Product Rule** - the size of a Cartesian Product is the product of the set sizes. (multiplication)

 \\[
   |A \times B| = |A| \times |B|